-The main materials of the Nd-Fe-B permanent magnet are rare earth metal Nd (32%), metal element Fe (64%) and non-metal element B (1%) (a small amount of Dy, Tb, Co, Nb, Ga, Al, Cu, etc.).
-Neodymium ternary permanent magnets are based on Nd2Fe14B compound, whose composition should be similar to that of Nd2Fe14B compound.
-However, when the composition of Nd2Fe14B is completely proportioned, the magnetic properties of the magnet are very low, even no magnetism.
+The main materials of the Nd-Fe-B permanent magnet are rare earth metal Nd (32%), metal element Fe (64%), and non-metal element B (1%) (a small amount of Dy, Tb, Co, Nb, Ga, Al, Cu, etc.).
+Neodymium ternary permanent magnets are based on the Nd2Fe14B compound, whose composition should be similar to that of the Nd2Fe14B compound.
+However, when the composition of Nd2Fe14B is completely proportioned, the magnetic properties of the magnet are very low, even with no magnetism.
 It is only when the content of Nd and B in the actual magnet is more than that of the Nd2Fe14B compound that better permanent magnet performance can be obtained.

 3. How long can the magnetic properties of NdFeB last?

 Neodymium magnets have high coercivity, and there will be no demagnetization and magnetic changes in the natural environment and general magnetic field conditions.
 Assuming that the environment is suitable, the magnetic properties of the magnet will not be greatly damaged even after a long time of use.
-So in practical applications, we often neglect the influence of time factor on magnetic properties.
+So in practical applications, we often neglect the influence of time factors on magnetic properties.

 4. What is the direction of the rare earth magnet?

 The direction in which the magnet with anisotropic orientation can obtain the best magnetic properties is called the orientation direction of the magnet.
 The magnet is divided into:

 a.
 Isotropic magnets: magnets with the same magnetic properties in any direction